Multifractal analysis of homological growth rates for hyperbolic surfaces

 \subsection{Identifying the maximal invariant set}

 The proposition below asserts that the maximal invariant set of $f$ coincides with the limit set of $G$.
-This clearly holds for groups of the first kind, and known for free groups of the second kind \cite[Lemma~2.2]{Ser86}. \begin{prop} We have
+This clearly holds for groups of the first kind, and is known for free groups of the second kind \cite[Lemma~2.2]{Ser86}. \begin{prop} We have

 \end{prop} \begin{proof} If $G$ is of the first kind, then clearly all the three sets are equal to $\mathbb S^1$.
 Suppose $G$ is of the second kind.
 Then $\varDelta$ is the union of finitely many left-closed and right-open arcs.
 Points in $\partial\varDelta\setminus\varDelta$ are improper vertices of $R$.
-Since each improper vertex of $R$ is paired with another, improper vertices of $R$ are not limit points, and in particular $\partial\varDelta\setminus\varDelta$ is not contained in $\Lambda(G)$.
+Since each improper vertex of $R$ is paired with another, it is easy to see that improper vertices of $R$ are not limit points, and in particular $\partial\varDelta\setminus\varDelta$ is not contained in $\Lambda$.
 Interior points of the complement of $\varDelta$ are not limit points, because no copy of $R$ can accumulate at such a point.
-We have verified that $\Lambda(G)\subset \varDelta$.
+We have verified that $\Lambda\subset \varDelta$.